spatialos/gdk-for-unity/docs/modules/mobile/cloud-deploy.md

 1. In your Unity Editor, select **SpatialOS** > **Launch mobile client** > **Android for cloud**.
 1. Play the game on your device or emulator.

+> As soon as you have built your Android app once, you are able to launch your app for either local or cloud deployments.

 ### iOS Simulator or iOS device

 > **Note:** You cannot run the [First Person Shooter (FPS) Starter Project]({{urlRoot}}/projects/fps/overview) on the iOS Simulator.
 This is due to an incompatibility between the [Metal Graphics API](https://developer.apple.com/metal/) used by the project and the iOS Simulator.